Let Love Float

 to set the oppressed free, to proclaim the year of the Lord’s favor.”

-There are some scholars who are historians who want to describe the scene and offer a best short hand of people and institutions… the expectation of the messiah is he would fulfill the scriptures (as Jesus says has happened when he sits down and says, “today in your hearing the scripture is fulfilled.”) however, the prevailing thinking of that time is that fulfillment of the prophets would be political and probably accompanied by a military campaign—some kind of revolution—which would leave a lot of people dead.
+The expectation of the Messiah is that he would fulfill the scriptures (as Jesus says has happened when he sits down and says, “today in your hearing the scripture is fulfilled.”)
+However, the prevailing thinking of the time of Jesus is that fulfillment of the Prophets would be political.
+Because the fulfillment would be political it would probably be accompanied by a military campaign—some kind of revolution—which would leave a lot of people as collateral damage.

 But what if…and this is an outlandish guess.